-Fasting encourages your nervous system to relay neurotransmitter signals (noradrenaline) that burns body fat for fuel.
+Fasting encourages your nervous system to activate neurotransmitter signals (noradrenaline) that burns body fat for fuel.
 The process results in sustained weight loss without compromising muscle mass.

 Combat Oxidative Stress

-Oxidative stress (unstable molecules that damage cells) contributes to the development of multiple age-related ailments.
-Studies show that IF can help you enhance biological defenses against free-radicals and strengthen cardiovascular and cerebrovascular health.
+Multiple age-related ailments are caused by oxidative stress (unstable molecules that damage cells).
+Studies show that IF can help enhance biological defenses against free-radicals and strengthen cardiovascular and cerebrovascular health.

 Lengthens Life Span